Dental insurance explained

 - Emergency cover (such as a broken tooth)

 Does health insurance cover dental?

-That said, providers like Vitality offer a dental add-on to other insurance plans.
-This lets you bundle all your cover together, and may cost less than buying a separate policy.
+Vitality offer an optical, dental and hearing option, which you can include in your health insurance plan.
+This lets you group your cover together, and may cost less than buying a separate dental insurance policy.